Phone: 01244 323 070

-Elis practises exclusively in the field of chancery and commercial litigation and is a specialist in property and estates work, particularly in the field of contentious and non-contentious trusts, inheritance and estate matters, real property matters and landlord and tenant disputes.
+Elis is a Chancery specialist who practises exclusively in the field of contentious estates and probate litigation, together with its associated fields.
+His practice is focused on contentious and non-contentious trusts matters; probate, inheritance and estate litigation and associated matters like agricultural holdings and partnership.
 He also conducts property and affairs cases in the Court of Protection.

 - Northern and Wales Circuits